Root Canal Therapy Treatment

 ?
 Who can benefit from root canal therapy?

 For patients who have significant tooth decay or an infection inside the tooth, root canal therapy is the ideal treatment.
 Patients who want to avoid losing the tooth need to undergo root canal therapy.

 ?
 When is root canal therapy necessary?

 A root canal becomes necessary when a patient is in danger of losing a tooth due to decay or infection.
 Left untreated, an infection can spread, causing a painful abscess, bone loss, and other serious problems.

 - The first step is to take x-rays to determine whether infection or other complications are present.

-- Next, the patient receives an anesthetic to minimize discomfort.
-Some patients also opt to use sedation to keep themselves feeling relaxed during the procedure.
+- Next, the patient receives an anesthetic to minimize discomfort and keep themselves feeling relaxed during the procedure.